valory-xyz/open-autonomy/docs/guides/define_agent.md

     If you have just [scaffolded an {{fsm_app}} in the previous step](./code_fsm_app_skill.md) but you didn't complete coding the business logic, then an agent that uses that {{fsm_app}} will fail to run.
 For this reason, we recommend that you use the `hello_world_abci` {{fsm_app}} in a first read of this guide.

-1. **Ensure that the components required by your agent are in the local registry.**
+1. **Ensure that the components required by your agent are in the local registry.** All the required components by your agent and their dependencies must be downloaded to the local registry.
+You can read [how to add missing components to the local registry](#).

-      1. Find the public ID and package hash of the components (skills, contracts, protocols or connections) that you require for your agent.
-You can browse the [list of default packages](../package_list.md) shipped with the framework.
-You need to consider not only the `hello_world_abci` {{fsm_app}} skill, but also any dependency that it has.

-      2. Add the corresponding entries to the local registry index file (`./packages/packages.json`).
-You must add the entry to the `third_party` section, because these are finalized components (i.e., not being developed by you).
-Pay attention to the correct formatting.
-Taking into account all the dependencies of `hello_world_abci`, the `packages.json` file should end up looking as follows:

-        ```json
-        {
-          "dev": {
-            # (...)
-          },
-          "third_party": {
-            "connection/valory/abci/0.1.0": "bafybeiedhipcrpx7sg7qwitwox6iqrbbb4vfnvqqyok2vc6wq6inrcszey",
-            "connection/valory/acn/1.1.0": "bafybeignmc5uh3vgpuckljcj2tgg7hdqyytkm6m5b6v6mxtazdcvubibva",
-            "connection/valory/http_client/0.23.0": "bafybeidykl4elwbcjkqn32wt5h4h7tlpeqovrcq3c5bcplt6nhpznhgczi",
-            "connection/valory/ipfs/0.1.0": "bafybeia7kzgw4tmkl6k2vjbnss4egvhcf4fmt7cnmpjjjbjogz2bu2j3fu",
-            "connection/valory/ledger/0.19.0": "bafybeicxcypcg2lxmtktbmuhqcyluzmasfsdeljyk2pvaabzc3h2jmcsui",
-            "connection/valory/p2p_libp2p_client/0.1.0": "bafybeidwcobzb7ut3efegoedad7jfckvt2n6prcmd4g7xnkm6hp6aafrva",

-            "contract/valory/service_registry/0.1.0": "bafybeid4wyte27tanmeiyzkjfvtvf5yyjngdsvsqvve5bzxwtzjoioubgi",

-            "protocol/open_aea/signing/1.0.0": "bafybeibqlfmikg5hk4phzak6gqzhpkt6akckx7xppbp53mvwt6r73h7tk4",
-            "protocol/valory/abci/0.1.0": "bafybeig3dj5jhsowlvg3t73kgobf6xn4nka7rkttakdb2gwsg5bp7rt7q4",
-            "protocol/valory/acn/1.1.0": "bafybeignmc5uh3vgpuckljcj2tgg7hdqyytkm6m5b6v6mxtazdcvubibva",
-            "protocol/valory/contract_api/1.0.0": "bafybeidv6wxpjyb2sdyibnmmum45et4zcla6tl63bnol6ztyoqvpl4spmy",
-            "protocol/valory/http/1.0.0": "bafybeifyoio7nlh5zzyn5yz7krkou56l22to3cwg7gw5v5o3vxwklibhty",
-            "protocol/valory/ipfs/0.1.0": "bafybeihlgai5pbmkb6mjhvgy4gkql5uvpwvxbpdowczgz4ovxat6vajrq4",
-            "protocol/valory/ledger_api/1.0.0": "bafybeih6hfzj2obw5oajnt6ng6355edgvi5ngoaub44vpuszqoplfvyaom",
-            "protocol/valory/tendermint/0.1.0": "bafybeicusvezoqlmyt6iqomcbwaz3xkhk2qf3d56q5zprmj3xdxfy64k54",

-            "skill/valory/abstract_abci/0.1.0": "bafybeihkrunmigvlcze7uxhafj2h3kvpf2kifggq7zqj42n2we4mcwuvou",
-            "skill/valory/abstract_round_abci/0.1.0": "bafybeib2jw7hjccou42wis35orckwycb2dgjk7yw46anuqysf2h7su3fi4",
-            "skill/valory/hello_world_abci/0.1.0": "bafybeidhftdlf24itdpzs456btixret4deeis35jdqesh3xo54ukxegdrq"
-          }
-        }
-        ```

-       3. Synchronize the local registry and download any missing packages:
+If you have [set up the local registry](./set_up.md#set-up-the-local-registry) with the required components to follow these guides, you do not need to take any further action.

+2. **Create the agent configuration file.** Create a folder for your agent in the local registry (`./packages`).
+Pay attention to the correct format of the folder:

     ```bash
-          autonomy packages sync
+    mkdir -p ./packages/your_name/agents/your_agent/
     ```

-          Upon successful completion of this command, all the necessary packages will have been downloaded from the remote registry to the local registry.
-You can explore the local registry to take a look a the downloaded components.

-2. **Create an entry for your agent in the local registry.**
-      1. Create a folder for the agent in the local registry (`./packages`).
-Pay attention to the correct format of the folder:
+    Within the agent folder, create the agent configuration file `aea-config.yaml`:

     ```bash
-        mkdir ./packages/your_name/agents/your_agent/
+    touch ./packages/your_name/agents/your_agent/aea-config.yaml
     ```

-      2. Add the corresponding entry to the local registry index file (`./packages/packages.json`).
-You must add the entry to the `dev` section, because it is a component being developed by you.
-You can use a placeholder for its hash value, as it will be corrected afterwards:

-        ```json
-        {
-          "dev": {
-            "agent/your_name/your_agent/0.1.0": "bafybei0000000000000000000000000000000000000000000000000000",
-          },
-          "third_party": {
-            # (...)
-          }
-        }
-        ```

-3. **Create the agent configuration file.** Within the agent folder in the local registry (`./packages/your_name/agents/your_agent/`), create the agent configuration file `aea-config.yaml`.
     This file must contain:

       * A reference to the {{fsm_app}} skill.
       * References to other components required by the agent (or dependencies of the {{fsm_app}} skill), under the relevant sections.
       * Configuration overrides that specify values for component parameters.
 These overrides are separated by YAML document separators `---` and will be discussed in a further section.

-    In the example below you will notice that there are a lot of parameters to be configured for the required components.
-For an initial read of this guide, you can ignore these parameters, but it is important that you identify how the overrides reference the particular component being overridden.

     ???+ example "Example of an `aea-config.yaml` file"

         This is a complete example of an agent configuration file that uses the `hello_world_abci` {{fsm_app}} and overrides some required component parameters.

+        You will notice that there are a lot of parameters to be configured for the required components.
+For an initial read of this guide, you can ignore these parameters, but it is important that you identify how the references to the particular component parameter being overridden.

         ```yaml
         agent_name: your_agent